-If you are a Nepali in Australia who don’t know how to distinguish whether the Money Transfer Company (MTCs) is legal or illegal, then we have put together a simple guide for you to identify Hundi.
+If you are a Nepali in Australia who doesn’t know how to distinguish whether the Money Transfer Company (MTCs) is legal or illegal, then we have put together a simple guide for you to identify Hundi.

 Most Nepali MTCs in Australia are still using the informal fund transfer (IFT) system called HUNDI.